DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 What DLTER is careful not to claim

-Not destiny: DLTER describes defaults, not limits.
-You can train flexibility, structure, and identity skills.
+Not destiny: it describes defaults, not limits.

 What DLTER is not